stanford-crfm/levanter/docs/design/Data-Loader-Design.md

 * No shuffling in the first pass, but shuffle in subsequent passes.
 * Shuffle within a range of chunks that grows as the run progresses.

-My hunch is that we can skip this for now,
+My hunch is that we can skip this for now, and revisit if we find that it's a problem.

 ## Current Status as of 2022-10-10